RWA & Private Credit

 Comparing to Traditional Alternatives

-• Treasury bills — Risk-free rate varies with Federal Reserve policy
+• Treasury bills — Risk-free rate varies with Fed policy

-• Traditional private credit funds — Similar or higher yields, but with established legal frameworks and institutional oversight
+• Traditional private credit — Similar yields with established legal frameworks

-• Corporate bonds — Investment-grade yields with established credit ratings
+• Investment-grade corporate bonds — Lower yields but with credit ratings and liquidity

-The risk-adjusted return of on-chain private credit must be evaluated against these alternatives.
-A 10% yield is not attractive if the probability-weighted expected return (accounting for potential defaults) is lower than a 5% insured savings account.
+A 10% on-chain yield isn't attractive if the probability-weighted expected return is lower than a 5% insured savings account.
+This math is crucial and often ignored.

 How to Participate